Decade in Review: Ivan Fecan is Playback’s Person of the Decade

 Zen and the art of empire building

 Ivan Fecan is Playback‘s Person of the Decade, but one could argue that is only because it would be too much of a mouthful to name the departing president and CEO of CTV Globemedia ‘Person of the Last 17 Years.’
 That’s how far back you’d need to go to build the case that Fecan has had a more significant impact on the Canadian media landscape than any of his peers.

 Central to the argument is that he managed to build what is today Canada’s biggest broadcast empire, literally out of nothing.

-Consider this: In 1994, the year Fecan jumped ship as head of English TV at CBC to join Baton Broadcasting, CTV was a non-network.
+Consider this: In late 1993, when Fecan jumped ship as head of English TV at CBC to join Baton Broadcasting, CTV was a non-network.
 It was a co-op of seven members, of which Baton was one.
 Baton itself owned roughly 12 percent of CTV, plus stations in Saskatchewan and Ontario.

 By 2010, when it was announced that BCE was, pending regulatory approval, to acquire 100 percent of CTV’s operations at a price tag of $3.2 billion, the network was Canada’s largest private broadcaster, number one by virtually every measure that counts.

 Between 1996 (when Fecan was appointed Baton’s president and CEO) and 2000, he reinvented Baton into a national player through acquisitions, mergers and start-ups, including the purchase of CTV and most of its affiliates.
 At that time CTV, was still a perpetual ratings loser, with Global maintaining a strangle-hold on the top 20 nationwide.